-Applications from 2Ls will be considered on a rolling basis, with interested students ideally applying by December 17, 2019.
-2Ls who can commit a minimum of five weeks to the Summer Fellows Program may be permitted to split their summers.
-Applications from 1Ls will be reviewed after December 1, 2019, with interested students ideally applying by January 14, 2020.
+Applications from 2Ls will be considered on a rolling basis, with interested students ideally applying by December 13, 2024.
+2Ls who can commit a minimum of ten weeks to the Summer Fellows Program may be permitted to split their summers.
+Applications from 1Ls will not be reviewed until after December 2, 2024, and interested students should ideally apply by January 17, 2025.

-FJP strongly values diversity, and students of all backgrounds are encouraged to apply.
+FJP strongly values diversity, and students of all backgrounds are encouraged to apply, especially those with direct experience with the criminal legal system.